mahmoudimus/ac/docs/public/resources/faqs.md

 Add-ons are listed on the Atlassian Marketplace and installed via the Add-on manager in every Atlassian application.

-### How does Atlassian Connect relate to Application Links or UAL?
-Atlassian Connect uses Application Links to store the relationship between the Atlassian application and the external add-on which includes authentication information.
-This means that an Atlassian Connect add-on appears as a regular Application Link when viewed through the Application Links administration UI.
-Atlassian Connect can allow third-parties to provide a "one-click" user experience for customers that want to enable the integration.

-### To what extent are Atlassian Connect add-ons supported by Atlassian?
+### How are Atlassian Connect add-ons supported by Atlassian?
-Atlassian Connect add-ons receive the same level of support that Plugins 2 add-ons do today.
+Atlassian Connect add-ons receive the same level of support that traditional add-ons do today.
 Atlassian supports the platform, the SDK and the documentation.
 Vendors are responsible for supporting the add-ons they build and the customers who use those add-ons.

 ### How should add-on vendors support their customers?
-Vendors must provide a support channel when listing on the marketplace.
+Vendors must provide a support channel when listing on the Marketplace.
 That support channel should be an issue tracker or ticketing system where a customer can file and track issues.
 An email address is insufficient.
 We can provide a JIRA instance for vendors who wish to use it for support and issue tracking.
 Atlassian believes in a policy of transparency, and that information should be open by